Skip to main content

 Extending Core Ruby Classes

-1. If Interactive Ruby isn't running, open Terminal and launch the IRB console with the irb command.
+1. If Interactive Ruby isn’t running, go to/open Terminal and type the irb command.

 s = "Just a string"